 VERNON FLORENCE has spent 57 years as an Oklahoma educator, fulfilling the roles of teacher, administrator, superintendent, consultant and more.
 In Alex Public Schools, he spent 23 years as superintendent before retiring in 1995.
 He maintained an active role in education even after his retirement, including serving as a financial consultant, lobbyist, school district treasurer, trainer, writer and computer software developer.
 He was awarded the Lifetime Achievement award by the Cooperative Council for Oklahoma School Administration (CCOSA).
 His expertise in finance earned him a key position on the Oklahoma Teachers’ Retirement System (OTRS) Board.
 He has served on the OTRS Board for several years and presently serves as chairman.

-DR. CHARLES I. ABRAMSON - Dr. Abramson, of Stillwater, esteemed author and educator has dedicated 32 years to education, with 25 of those at Oklahoma State University.
+DR. CHARLES I. ABRAMSON - Dr. Charles I. Abramson, of Stillwater, esteemed author and educator has dedicated 32 years to education, with 25 of those at Oklahoma State University.
 He has mentored and served hundreds of students and faculty at all levels of education – from primary, secondary to collegiate.
 Abramson has been recognized by the Oklahoma Legislature twice for his teaching contributions, is considered one of the top 60 teaching psychologists in the United States, earned a national teaching award from the American Psychological Association, received the OSU Regents Teaching Award, and earned the Oklahoma Foundation for Excellence in Teaching Medal for Research University Teaching.
 He has been recognized internationally by Brazilian universities due to his efforts in Brazil, Colombia and Venezuela.
 He is known for his extensive contributions to STEM, development of teaching activities, grant funding, psychology and research.
 Dr. Abramson has published more than 250 articles, 20 books and is a well-known speaker nationally and internationally.
-DR. KIRBY A. LEHMAN - Dr. Lehman, of Tulsa, spent 45 years in education, serving in all roles from Teacher, Principal to Superintendent.
+DR. KIRBY A. LEHMAN - Dr. Kirby A. Lehman, of Tulsa, spent 45 years in education, serving in all roles from Teacher, Principal to Superintendent.
 Of the many years devoted to education, 23 of them he spent in Jenks Public Schools.
 He has served as the President of the United Suburban Schools Association, Legislative Chair and Executive Committee member for the Oklahoma Association of School Administrators, and numerous philanthropy and community committees and boards.
 Lehman is a sought-after public speaker nationally, as well as internationally.
 He was named the CCOSA Oklahoma Administrator of the Year in 2006 and received the Lifetime Achievement Award in 2013.
 Dr. Lehman is a visionary in education and his powerful advocacy for better policy and funding has awarded him the label of “champion for school children” by many fellow educators.

 2018 Banquet and Inductee Ceremony